persuaded9041/poke-solus-fr/README.md

 Pokémon Solus RGB is a minimal, near-vanilla, faithful romhack of Pokémon Red/Blue for Game Boy, with a focus on an enhanced **solo gameplay experience**.
 It is based on the [disassembly of Pokémon Red and Blue][pokered].

 For a detailed look at all the changes in this romhack, read the [Feature Log][featurelog].
 For a video overview, watch the [trailer][trailer].
+Join the [Solus Discord][solusdiscord] to offer any feedback.

 Just want the patch?
 Download [here][releases].